Super Searchers & Meet LEO

 The ease with which misinformation can be created and spread online endangers everyday discourse—and libraries are uniquely suited to help counteract its negative effects.
 Google has created a new set of tools for evaluating material found online, making it easier to think critically about the veracity of digital information right at the point of search.
 New this year are additional tools to help library workers guide parents, caregivers and educators in safely navigating online with their children.
 Library consultant Toby Greenwalt demonstrates the capabilities of Super Searchers and Meet LEO and showcases potential applications in the library workspace.

-Each webinar covers the same content, you only need to register once:
+Each webinar covers the same content.

 Beyond Super Searchers: Public Libraries in the Age of Misinformation Recording